 3. Third, you’ll need to implement the tracking code on the head or body of the website.
 There are multiple options to do so, but we typically go with using html code.

-Although the manual method is not as quick as the Monster Insight route, it is still not super complicated.
-It’s a lasting method that doesn’t put your website at risk of plugin conflicts or the analytics not working.
+Although the manual method is not as quick as the Monster Insight route, it’s still not super complicated.
+It’s a lasting method that doesn’t put your website at risk of plugin conflicts or an over-reliance on them.

 Installing Google Analytics and Google Tag Manager Together

 Google Analytics is a one-size-fits-all solution for all websites and provides high-level tracking and analysis of your website.
-GA doesn’t provide an easy way or may not even be possible to control the data that you want to collect, such as click location, different downloading events, and designating custom conversions.
+GA doesn’t provide an easy way or make it possible to collect certain data, such as click location, different downloading events, and designating custom conversions.
 For instance, you may want to track a click or a form submission.

 In these situations, you’ll definitely need Google Tag Manager (GTM).
 Google Tag Manager can be complex but is broken down into three parts:

-• Tag – think of where you’re data is being sent
+• Tag – think of where you’re data is being sent, such as Facebook

 • Trigger – the action that occurs to a variable to send the tag, such as a click and scroll depth

-• Variables – the different parts of the page that could be anything from buttons, and links, among many others
+• Variables – the different parts of the page, which could be buttons and links, among many others

-At its core, Google Tag Manager tracks variables and the actions taken on them to transmit data to a source, like Google Analytics, Facebook, or LinkedIn.
+At its core, Google Tag Manager tracks variables (Variable) and the actions taken on them (Trigger) to transmit data to a source (Tag), like Google Analytics, Facebook, or LinkedIn.
 It’s such a powerful tool that allows you to focus on the actions that are relevant to your business.
 To install GTM, you’ll follow similar instructions for Google Analytics:

 1. First, sign up for a GTM account